Lesson 1 of 6

 Delta-Based Strikes

-• "Sell the .25 delta put" on every stock
+• "I sell the .25 delta put" -- works on everything

-• Automatically adjusts for IV environment
+• Automatically adjusts for high-IV or low-IV environments

 Approximate OTM Probability